mk-fg/acme-cert-tool/README.rst

 - Does not do anything with httpd or any other daemons and their configuration.

-- Uses "ACME v1" protocol supported by Let's Encrypt at the moment.
+- Uses "ACME v2" protocol supported by Let's Encrypt since after April 2018.

 Can generate/use/roll-over account keys (ec-384/rsa-2048/rsa-4096,
 pem pkcs8 or openssl/pkcs1), register/query/deactivate accounts,